jkobti/yetAnotherBoilerplate/main.md

 ## Chosen stack (summary)

-- Frontend: Flutter for web, iOS, and Android, with Sentry for error reporting configured by default.
+- Frontend: Flutter for web, iOS, and Android, with Sentry for error reporting configured by default and Firebase for push notifications.
 - Backend: Django as the recommended backend framework.
 Primary persistence: PostgreSQL via Django ORM.
 Optional MongoDB integrations are supported via separate services or community libraries.
 Configure which DB type to use via `DB_TYPE` env var or Helm `db.type` value.

 Quick next-step options: